Central Police Department

 The agency will undergo re-accreditation every three years.

-If you have any questions regarding the accrediation process or inquiries about Central Police Department’s accreditation, you can contact Jessica Wells, the Accreditation Manager, or go to the South Carolina Police Accreditation Coalition’s website by clicking here.
+If you have any questions regarding the accrediation process or inquiries about Central Police Department’s accreditation, you can contact Karen Buckley, the Accreditation Manager, or go to the South Carolina Police Accreditation Coalition’s website by clicking here.